Walking Holidays in Northern England

 Visit the home of Wensleydale Cheese in the market town of Hawes.

 Lady Anne’s Way is a classic long distance walk extending for 100 miles from the rugged limestone countryside of the Yorkshire Dales, to the unspoilt villages of the Eden Valley.
-The trail was conceived as a tribute to Lady Anne Clifford, who devoted her life to the restoration of her castles, churches and monuments along this route in the 17th Century.
+The trail was conceived as a tribute to Lady Anne Clifford, who devoted her life to the restoration of her castles, churches, and monuments along this route in the 17th century.
 From Skipton Castle in North Yorkshire the path runs north to the ruins of Brougham Castle on the outskirts of Penrith.

-The Way takes in sections of the Dales Way in Wharfdale and the ancient green lane known as Lady Anne’s Highway along Mallerstang, visiting Lady Anne’s historically significant buildings along the route.
+The Way takes in sections of the Dales Way in Wharfedale and the ancient green lane known as Lady Anne’s Highway along Mallerstang, visiting Lady Anne’s historically significant buildings along the route.
 The varied nature of this trail makes it appealing to both seasoned walkers and those seeking their first experience of a long distance hike.
-Starting with easy walking along the banks of the river Wharfe the route then takes a high path over the fells from Wensleydale into Mallerstang with its wild and dramatic scenery.
-Entering the Eden Valley the trail from Kirkby Stephen to Appleby is along soft flowing rivers leading through scenic villages on the way to Penrith.

 Length